KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/SRS Document.md

 ## 1. Functional Requirements:
 1. User login : A registered user can login to the system by providing his username and password.
-	 After successful login, the home page is shown from where the user can access the different functionalities of the system like adding, deleting, viewing, updating product details, add customer details.
+	 After successful login, the home page is shown from where the user can access the different functionalities of the system like adding, deleting, viewing, searching products.
 	 If the user enters wrong username or password or if the user is not authorised, then he cannot access the home page and a login failure message will be shown to the user and the user has to enter the correct username and password to successfully login.